cumtr/PG-SCUnK/README.md

 ./PG-SCUnK -p ./MyPanGenomeGraph.gfa -a ./InputAssemblies/ -o ./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK -t ./TEMP/ -k 100
 ```

-This command produces five distinct files:
+This command produces seven distinct files:

 - `./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK.stats.txt` : Contains counts of _**single-copy and universal**_ *k*-mers, _**unique**_ *k*-mers, _**duplicated**_ *k*-mers, and _**split**_ *k*-mers in the graph.

-The four other files report the *k*-mers for the different categories:
+Four other files report the *k*-mers for the different categories:

 - `./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK.all.txt`: List of all _**Single-Copy and Universal**_ *k*-mers.
 - `./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK.unique.txt`: List of _**unique**_ *k*-mers.
 - `./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK.duplicated.txt`: List of _**duplicated**_ *k*-mers.
 - `./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK.split.txt`: List of _**split**_ *k*-mers.

+Finally, two other files report various informations:
+- `./OutputPG-SCUnK/MyPanGenomeGraph.proportionSCUnK.txt`: Proportion of SCUnK in each assembly.
 - `./OutputPG-SCUnK/MyPanGenomeGraph.PG-SCUnK.log`: Log file.

 ---

-## Recommandations while using PG-SCUnK
+## Recommendations while using PG-SCUnK

 **PG-SCUnK** and its companion scripts are designed to assess pan-genome graph quality using single-copy and universal *k*-mers.
 Before running the tools, ensure that the graph has not been trimmed and contains the complete assemblies (e.g., raw output from tools `pggb` or `minigraph-cactus` for example)